srmnikhil/convert-case/README.md

 # Convert Case

-A fast, no-nonsense utility that transforms text between different casing formats — because machines are picky and humans are lazy.
+A fast, no-nonsense text utility that fixes casing, cleans input, and makes text usable — because machines are picky and humans are tired.

-Whether you’re wrangling variables, fixing API responses, or just tired of yelling in `UPPER_CASE`, this tool does the heavy lifting for you.
+Whether you’re formatting content, cleaning user input, or undoing accidental caps-lock rage, this tool does the heavy lifting for you.

 ---

 ## Features

+### Case Conversion
 Convert text into:

-- `camelCase`
-- `PascalCase`
+- **lower case**
-- `snake_case`
+- **UPPER CASE**
+- **Capitalized Words** (Pascal Inverse Case)

+---

+### Text Cleanup
-- `kebab-case`
+- Remove **extra spaces**
-- `UPPER_CASE`
+- Remove **special characters**
+- Normalize messy or inconsistent input

+---

+### Utilities
+- **Copy to clipboard** with one click
-- `lowercase`
+- **Reset** input instantly
-- `Title Case`
+- Works with pasted text, sentences, or large blocks

+---

+### Themes
+- Choose from **4 different themes**
+- Easy on the eyes, day or night

+---

+## Input Handling

 Handles:
-- Spaces
-- Dashes
-- Underscores
-- Mixed formats
+- Multiple spaces
-- Random casing chaos
+- Random casing

-Calculates:
-- length of word
-- length of characters
+- Special characters
-- avg time to read it
+- Messy, real-world text

 It doesn’t judge your input.
 It just fixes it.